WorldModelers/WorldModelers.github.io/reading-assembly/causemos.md

 - INDRA dataset
 - DART CDR dataset

-To start the data ingestion, use the curl command, replace the `indra` and `dart` with the appropriate paths, note they can be URLs or file paths (file://).
+To start the data ingestion, use the curl command, replace the `indra` and `dart` with the appropriate paths.
+Note `file://` protocol is suppoted but you will need to add a shared volume mount to the anansi-image in the docker-compose file.

 ```
 #!/usr/bin/env bash